 Mapreduce with Hadoop via Python with Examples

 In this article I will try to set up two examples of running mapreduce functions on Hadoop by Python.
 Aparche Hadoop framework is originally meant for Java.
 However, with Hadoop streaming API we can implement mapreduce functions in Python.
-In particular, the input and output of mapreduce functions are handled by standard input/output stream STDIN
+In particular, the input and output of mapreduce functions are handled by standard input/output stream STDIN and STDOUT.
+We use Python module sys.stdin to do the trick.

 In addition the scripts should work with data stream similar as the following